Everyday Healthy Recipes

 Soup with meatballs and herbs in large pot.

 9. In a bowl combine the sour cream with a few tablespoons of the soup then slowly pour this mixture back into the soup.
-Season to taste and enjoy your soup with chicken meatballs!
+Season to taste and enjoy your chicken meatball soup!

 Polish chicken meatball soup with potatoes in pot with spoon.